mui/material-ui/CONTRIBUTING.md

 You can now access it locally: http://localhost:3000/playground/.

-You can create as many playgrounds as you want by going to the /docs/pages/playground/ folder and duplicating index.tsx to a different `<file_name>`.
+You can create as many playgrounds as you want by going to the `/docs/pages/playground/` folder and duplicating the index.tsx file with a different name: `<file_name>.tsx`.
-These playgrounds will be accessible under: `http://localhost:3000/playground/<file_name>`.
+The new playground will be accessible under: `http://localhost:3000/playground/<file_name>`.

 ### How to increase the chance of being accepted?